Genomics Using Sequencing and Microarray Technologies

 Our genomic analyses span a broad range of applications tailored to your needs.

-They allow you to study inherited and somatic diseases such as cancer and their responses to treatment, the genetic make-up of unknown organisms, the composition of microbiomes and many other processes and organisms.
+They allow you to study inherited and somatic diseases such as cancer and their responses to treatment, the genetic make-up of unknown organisms and many other processes.

 Next-Generation Sequencing techniques

 You can study the complete genetic information of an organism with Whole Genome Sequencing (WGS).